lwasser/lwasser.github.io/themes/clean-hugo/README.md

 Under `[params.theme.fonts]`, you can specify `heading` for all your h1-h6 elements and `body` for paragraph text and other content.
-The default heading font is "Sora" and the default body font is "Inter", both excellent choices that work well together.
-If you don't specify fonts, the theme will use system fonts which load instantly and work everywhere.
+The default heading font is "Sora" and the default body font is "Inter".

+If you don't like these fonts, you will need to change the fonts both in the CSS file and the hugo.toml configuration file.
+The fonts are vendored with the theme as woff2 variable files.
+Variable means that multiple versions of the fonts (weights and styles) are included.

 ### Customize colors

-One of the most powerful features of this theme is how easy it is to change the color scheme.
-Instead of diving into CSS files, you can customize your entire color palette right in the configuration file.
+You can customize the entire color palette of the site in the hugo.toml configuration file under `[params.theme.colors]`.
 All colors are specified using standard hex codes (like `#71B3B5`), and you can find these codes using any color picker tool.